smartcontractkit/documentation/docs/Using Randomness/vrf-best-practices.md

 >
 > If you are using v1, see the [VRF v1 guide](./v1).

 These are example best practices for using Chainlink VRF.
+To explore more applications of VRF, refer to our [blog](https://blog.chain.link/).

 ## Getting a random number within a range